urbit/docs/reference/hoon-expressions/rune/lus.md

 This is the idomatic way to assign the alias `this` to the door.

 Sometimes cores, such as Gall app cores, have a fixed number of arms, but you'd like to include more.
-This is where virtual arms may be of use.
-We note that it is often better style to compose cores with `=>` or `=<` to add more arms to a Gall app, though.
+This is where aliases employed as "virtual arms" may be of use.
+We note that it is often better style to compose cores with `=>` or `=<` to add more arms to a Gall app core.
 This usage of `+*` is controversial and should be minimized.

 ```hoon
 |_  =bowl:gall